UBCSailbot/raye-network-table/projects/README.md

 A communication hub that runs on central controller on Ada 2.0.
-Receives updates on sensor data (from GPS, wind sensors, etc), allows other modules to connect to the network table using pub/sub or request/reply via the rabbitMQ message broker.
+Receives updates on sensor data (from GPS, wind sensors, etc), allows other modules to connect to the network table using pub/sub or request/reply.

 See [here](network-table/README.md) for more infot.